 Discussion

 The purpose of research question 1 was to identify the primary types of emotion regulation and the unique factor structure underpinning enjoyment in the online collaborative EFL writing of Chinese English majors.
-Through principal component analysis, this study identified two major types of emotion regulation in online collaborative language learning: peer regulation and group regulation.
+Through PCA, this study identified two major types of emotion regulation in online collaborative language learning: peer regulation and group regulation.
 Aligning with the two types of emotion regulation, co-regulation and socially shared regulation, defined in previous studies (Järvenoja & Järvelä, 2009; Järvenoja et al., 2019; Järvenoja et al., 2013), the present study also indicates that learners’ emotion regulation operates at both individual and group levels in collaborative learning context.
 Peer regulation, the identified Factor 1 of this study, was similar to co-regulation, reflecting individual learners’ attempts to affect others or their inclination to be affected by others.
 Group regulation was equivalent to socially shared regulation, as they contained the same items stressing the joint regulatory efforts of the group as an entity.
 However, self-regulation, a traditional type of emotion regulation Järvenoja and Järvelä (2009) observed in face-to-face collaborative settings, was not identified as a major type of emotion regulation in the online collaborative setting examined in this study.
 This difference can be attributed to the fact that the implementation of emotion regulation depends on the situational context (Hadwin et al., 2018; Järvenoja et al., 2015).
-Due to the reduction of non-verbal cues such as facial expressions and physical behaviors in online collaboration, learners might tend to spend more time and energy regulating each other’s emotional states and the group work instead of themselves than they would in face-to-face situations (van der Meijden & Veenman, 2005).
+Due to the reduction of nonverbal cues in online collaboration, a prior study found learners may spend more time and energy regulating each other’s emotional states in face-to-face situations (van der Meijden & Veenman, 2005).

 Furthermore, both peer regulation and group regulation contained items that reflect learners’ adoption of emotion regulation strategies originally used for self-regulation in previous studies (e.g., Bielak & Mystkowska-Wiertelak, 2020a; Gross, 1998).
 For example, cognitive change, an emotion regulation strategy to reassess the personal meanings of emotion-inducing situation, can be found in learners’ acceptance of individual differences in Item 7 (“I tried to explain to others that we needed to understand the differences in the group”) and Item 12 (“As a group, we accepted the differences within the group”).
 Situation modification, which entails the alteration of emotionally-charged situations, is also notable in learners’ modification of the way they collaborate in Item 5 (“I told the others we needed to be more flexible in order to find a compromise/solution to differences and conflicts between us”) and Item 11 (“As a group, we decided that we had to sort out problems together in order to carry on working”).
 This result corroborates the previous finding that learners may enact various strategies originally developed to regulate themselves, such as change of cognitions and modification of the situation, to regulate peers’ emotions and groups’ emotional climate in collaborative learning context (Bakhtiar et al., 2018; Järvenoja et al., 2019).

 Enjoyment of online collaboration, the enjoyment-related factor identifed in this study, corresponded to FL enjoyment–Social (Dewaele & MacIntyre, 2016) and FL enjoyment–Atmosphere (Li et al., 2018) in previous studies conducted in classroom learning context.
 All of them focuse on the positive learning climate built up by interactions among learners.
-However, enjoyment of online collaboration presents more the online collaborative setting of this study where the socio-emotional atmosphere is strongly present (Linnenbrink-Garcia & Pekrun, 2011).
+However, enjoyment of online collaboration presents more the online collaborative setting of this study where the socioemotional atmosphere is strongly present (Linnenbrink-Garcia & Pekrun, 2011).
 The identification of this factor indicates that enjoyment learners experienced during online collaboration was mostly linked to the social emotion climate within groups.